 New drivers who escaped their teens and early 20s with a clean driving record and good credit history can expect to see their car insurance rates drop significantly.
 They might not be as low as your parents’, but they’ll be lower than those of teen drivers.
 If, on the other hand, your driving record shows multiple speeding tickets or a DUI, you can expect to continue to see sky-high rates.
 The same goes if your credit score is in the dumper.
 In most states, auto insurers can charge drivers with low credit ratings higher insurance premiums.
 In short, being responsible behind the wheel – and with your credit – will reward you with more affordable car insurance.

-While paying for car insurance is far from the most enjoyable part of getting behind the wheel, it's a necessary part of driving.
-It's also mandatory in almost every state and required by most lenders and lease holders if you're financing or leasing a vehicle.
-Many factors play a role in setting insurance rates, so it is critical you share your unique information with insurers.
-You want to find car insurance with rates and coverage that meet your specific circumstances and needs.
+While paying for car insurance is far from the most enjoyable part of driving, it's a necessary part of getting behind the wheel.
+It's also mandatory in almost every state and required by most financing companies if you have an auto loan.
+Additionally, most lease contracts require lessees to carry certain types and levels of auto insurance coverage.
+Many factors play a role in setting insurance rates, so it's critical you share your unique information with insurers so you can find car insurance rates that meet your specific circumstances and needs.

 Who Has the Best Rates for Young Adults?